abocis/abocis/README.md

 - 👋 Hi, I’m @abocis
 - 👀 I’m interested in ... ethical hacking
-- 🌱 I’m currently learning ... network security and pentesting
+- 🌱 I’m currently learning ... klotin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... aboucisse22@gmail.com